-c.
-For individual annuity and pure endowment contracts, excluding any disability and accidental death benefits in such policies, the 1937 Standard Annuity Mortality Table or, at the option of the company, the Annuity Mortality Table for 1949, Ultimate, or any modification of either of these tables approved by the director;
+- c.
+For individual annuity and pure endowment contracts, excluding any disability and accidental death benefits in such policies, the 1937 Standard Annuity Mortality Table or, at the option of the company, the Annuity Mortality Table for 1949, Ultimate, or any modification of either of these tables approved by the director; - d.

-- d.
 For group annuity and pure endowment contracts, excluding any disability and accidental death benefits in such policies, the Group Annuity Mortality Table for 1951, any modification of such table approved by the director, or, at the option of the company, any of the tables or modifications of tables specified for individual annuity and pure endowment contracts; - e.
 For total and permanent disability benefits in or supplementary to ordinary policies or contracts, for policies or contracts issued on or after January 1, 1966, the tables of period two disablement rates and the 1930 to 1950 termination rates of the 1952 disability study of the Society of Actuaries, with due regard to the type of benefit or any tables of disablement rates and termination rates, adopted after 1980 by the NAIC, that are approved by regulation promulgated by the director for use in determining the minimum standard of valuation for such policies; for policies or contracts issued on or after January 1, 1961, and prior to January 1, 1966, either such tables or at the option of the company, the Class (3) Disability Table (1926); and for policies issued prior to January 1, 1961, the Class (3) Disability Table (1926).
-Any such table shall, for active lives, be combined with a mortality table permitted for calculating the reserves for
+Any such table shall, for active lives, be combined with a mortality table permitted for calculating the reserves for life insurance policies;

-- 148 life insurance policies; - For accidental death benefits in or supplementary to 150 policies issued on or after January 1, 1966, the 1959 Accidental - 151 Death Benefits Table or any accidental death benefits table, - adopted after 1980 by the NAIC, that is approved by regulation 152 - 153 promulgated by the director for use in determining the minimum - 154 standard of valuation for such policies; for policies issued on or - 155 after January 1, 1961, and prior to January 1, 1966, either such - 156 table or, at the option of the company, the Inter-Company Double - 157 Indemnity Mortality Table; and for policies issued prior to - January 1, 1961, the Inter-Company Double Indemnity Mortality 158 - 159 Table.
-Either table shall be combined with a mortality table - 160 permitted for calculating the reserves for life insurance - 161 policies;

-- 162 q.
-For group life insurance, life insurance issued on the - 163 substandard basis and other special benefits, such tables as may be - 164 approved by the director; - 165 Except as otherwise provided in paragraphs (d), (e), and - 166 (h) of this subdivision, reserves according to the commissioners - 167 reserve valuation method, for the life insurance and endowment - 168 benefits of policies providing for a uniform amount of insurance - 169 and requiring the payment of uniform premiums shall be the excess, - 170 if any, of the present value, at the date of valuation, of such - future quaranteed benefits provided for by such policies, over the 171 - then present value of any future modified net premiums therefor.
-172 - 173 The modified net premiums for any such policy shall be such uniform - 174 percentage of the respective contract premiums for such benefits that the present value, at the date of issue of the policy, of all such modified net premiums shall be equal to the sum of the then present value of such benefits provided for by the policy and the excess of a. over b., as follows:
+- f.
+For accidental death benefits in or supplementary to policies issued on or after January 1, 1966, the 1959 Accidental Death Benefits Table or any accidental death benefits table, adopted after 1980 by the NAIC, that is approved by regulation promulgated by the director for use in determining the minimum standard of valuation for such policies; for policies issued on or after January 1, 1961, and prior to January 1, 1966, either such table or, at the option of the company, the Inter-Company Double Indemnity Mortality Table; and for policies issued prior to January 1, 1961, the Inter-Company Double Indemnity Mortality Table.
+Either table shall be combined with a mortality table permitted for calculating the reserves for life insurance policies; - g.
+For group life insurance, life insurance issued on the substandard basis and other special benefits, such tables as may be approved by the director; - (b) Except as otherwise provided in paragraphs (d), commissioners reserve valuation method, for the life insurance and endowment benefits of policies providing for a uniform amount of insurance and requiring the payment of uniform premiums shall be the excess, if any, of the present value, at the date of valuation, of such future guaranteed benefits provided for by such policies, over the then present value of any future modified net premiums therefor.